terabitbaci/web-developers-toolkit/capstone-projects/node-and-final-capstone-data-flow.md

-# Node capstone data flow based on the file structure
+# A. Node capstone LOGIN data flow based on the file structure

 ## 1. /public/index.html file